whatwg/html-build/README.md

 - `curl`, `git`, `grep`, `perl`, `unzip`

+Optionally, for faster builds, you can install [Wattsi](https://github.com/whatwg/wattsi) on your system.
+If you don't bother with that, the build will use [Wattsi Server](https://github.com/domenic/wattsi-server).

 ## Build

 Building your own copy of the HTML Standard from its source requires just these simple steps: